-The Curriculum Library details all the competencies and assessments that you are required to demonstrate and undertake in your workplace for STP.
+The Curriculum Library details all the competencies and assessments that you are required to demonstrate and undertake in your workplace for STP.external

 What modules do I have to take?

-Most of your modules contain work-based competencies and assessments that you are required to demonstrate and undertake and have signed off by an appropriate assessor in your workplace.
+All of your modules contain work-based competencies and most contain assessments that you are required to demonstrate and undertake and have signed off by an appropriate assessor in your workplace.
 In order to complete a module, you must complete all the competencies contained in the module plus the required combination of work-based assessments specified for the module.